Table of contents

 Affiliate marketing is one of the most underrated but effective forms of marketing to have graced our planet.
 It accounts for 15% of all digital media revenue (according to Business Insider).
 It’s an industry that’s valued at over $12 billion.
 It’s what saw Amazon gain 22% of its traffic from referrals (according to geniuslink).
 And it even resulted in John Chow amping up his blogging income from nothing to $40,000 per month within just two years.

 Intrigued?
 Read on to find out how you can use affiliate marketing to grow your business (if you have a product to sell) or earn passive income (if you don’t).

 It’s 2020 and you haven’t heard of affiliate marketing.
 You’re not alone.

-This type of marketing is almost as old as the internet (or thousands of years older depending on how you look at it – are piece 'When did affiliate marketing start?' has the full lowdown).
+This type of marketing is almost as old as the internet (or thousands of years older depending on how you look at it – our piece 'When did affiliate marketing start?' has the full lowdown).
 But despite that, the average Joe has never even heard of it.
-Worse still, neither have the businesses that could benefit from it or many of those who could generate revenue as affiliates.
+Worse still, neither have the businesses that could benefit from it or many of those who could make money as an affiliate.